-DocScapes is a collaborative project initiative of the Hanson Film Institute and the Center for Documentary at the University of Arizona.
+DocScapes is a collaborative project of the Hanson Film Institute and the Center for Documentary initiative at the University of Arizona.
 DocScapes events showcase significant films and filmmakers, bringing together students, faculty, local filmmakers and the wider community to explore the current documentary landscape.

 The Hanson Film Institute cultivates the art and business of film.
 The Institute works in partnership with the UA Film and Television program and in collaboration with diverse UA entities and local, national, and international organizations.
 The Institute produces educational programs, public events, and creative projects that provide educational and professional development opportunities for students, faculty, and filmmakers.
 The Institute contributes to the University’s land-grant mission by producing film events and films that address societal issues.
 The Institute places a special focus on Mexican and Native American filmmaking.